redis/redis-doc/docs/manual/cli.md

 You can force human readable output when writing to a file or in pipe to other commands by using `--no-raw`.

-## Host, port, password and database
+## Host, port, password, and database

-By default `redis-cli` connects to the server at the address 127.0.0.1 with port 6379.
+By default, `redis-cli` connects to the server at the address 127.0.0.1 with port 6379.
-You can change this using several command line options.
+You can change the port using several command line options.
 To specify a different host name or an IP address, use the `-h` option.
 In order to set a different port, use `-p`.

     $ redis-cli -h redis15.localnet.org -p 6390 PING
     PONG